dg/ftp-deployment/readme.md

 	temp/*
 	!temp/.htaccess
 "
-; is allowed to delete remote files? (defaults to yes) allowdelete = yes
+; is the script allowed to delete remote files? (defaults to yes) allowdelete = yes

 ; jobs to run before file upload